rimpo/backtest-dist/README.md

 4. The database created is of almost 6+ GB (with extension .db).
 5. To check the date ranges available or downloaded, go to /historical_data/dates_<symbol>.cfg
 6. Only windows binaries (if you need for linux/mac.
 Please let me know)
+7. All performance time can vary systme to system.